What is Turnitin?

 Turnitin is a service that compares your work against a database of academic sources, student papers and websites to check for signs of plagiarism.
 Any work you upload for assessment purposes may be put through this service.

 Uploading a piece of work to Turnitin produces an originality report which enables tutors and students to identify areas of matching text, words, poor citation and copying.
 If your work shows an unacceptable level of matching, an academic member of staff may provide feedback on how to avoid this.
 Where suspected plagiarism is detected, you may be called to an Academic Conduct Panel where your Turnitin Originality Report could be presented as evidence of cheating.

 - the internet and archived copies of websites

 - the entire database of work submitted by students and lecturers at Sheffield Hallam University and every other UK university that subscribes to Turnitin

 Use of Turnitin is at the discretion of individual tutors.
-As such its use may vary between modules, including modules where your tutor does not use Turnitin.
-Your tutor will tell you if you can use Turnitin and what you will be expected to see when your work is uploaded, including whether or not you will receive an originality report.
+Your tutor will tell you if you can use Turnitin and what you can expect to see when your work is uploaded, including whether or not you will receive an originality report.
+Please note:

 - On some modules you will be allowed to upload a draft assignment as many times as you wish.
 The first four times you upload a piece of work to the same Turnitin assignment, the report will start generating immediately.
 However, starting with the fifth time you upload your work, a report will only start generating after a 24 hour delay, so uploading multiple times will delay the creation of the report.

 - Other times you are permitted only one draft submission and then one final submission.